woocommerce/woocommerce-blocks/storybook/README.md

 If you are using [VSCode](https://code.visualstudio.com/), this repo includes some helpful snippets that will become available inside `.ts` and `.tsx` files.
 You can find them inside `.vscode/storybook.code-snippets`.

 The `sbs` (“Storybook story”) will scaffold the entire code in the [section above](#scaffold-tour).
-If you have respected the naming conventions, it will also property import your component and the properties with the correct names, saving you a bunch of time.
+If you have respected the naming conventions, it will also properly import your component and the properties with the correct names, saving you a bunch of time.

 The `sbt` (“Storybook story template”) will create a new story by binding your default template and prompting you to provide specific arguments.